 - 1. The auditor's report expresses an unmodified opinion on the financial statements of Lutheran Social Services of Nevada. - 2.
-No instances of material weakness required to be reported in accordance with Government Auditing Standards were disclosed during the audit. - 3.
+No instances of material weaknesses or significant deficiencies related to the audit of the financial statements, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 3.
 No instances of noncompliance material to the financial statements of Lutheran Social Services of Nevada, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit.